vdbrink/vdbrink.github.io/zigbee/smart_infrared_transmitter_receiver.md

 Now the lights also turned on!

-Now you can add these commands to your automation.
+Now you can add these commands to your automations.

 ---
 ### Home Assistant